aesefficio/BellsAndWhistlesMod/README.md

 Translation help is really appreciated.
 The best way to do so is to make a Git pull request with the translated lang file.

+I have translated the mod into German and Swedish.
+All other languages, except those listed below, are available for translation.

 **Thanks to [@AsseyGithub](https://github.com/AsseyGithub) for translating Create: Bells and Whistles to Korean.**

-I have translated the mod into German and Swedish.
-All other languages are available for translation.

 ---